jamnote-app/jamnote/README.md

 **You're playing.
 You find something.
 Tap to capture it.
 Keep playing.**

-JamNote is an open source, one-button audio sketch recorder for guitarist-songwriters.
+JamNote is an open source, one-button audio sketch recorder for songwriter-guitarists.
 It runs on a Raspberry Pi connected to any class-compliant USB audio interface, captures guitar and vocal simultaneously to separate WAV files, and syncs everything to Google Drive automatically when WiFi is available.
 A lightweight PWA served from the device gives you a clean mobile interface — no app store, no subscriptions, no setup every time you want to record.
+From Google Drive your captures drop straight into any DAW — BandLab, GarageBand, Reaper, Ableton, Logic, Cakewalk, or anything else that reads WAV files.

 ---